pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 operation, in practice, we just take the hit if we're unlucky.

 However, hash functions have many more applications than just hash tables; for example, statistical estimators.
-In such applications, knowing exactly how much independence a hash function provides and how little an algorithm can work with is crucial.
-Plugging an overly weak independent hash function in, e.g.,
+When implementing estimators, knowing exactly how much independence a hash function provides (how close it is to a true random function) and how little an algorithm can work with is crucial.
+Plugging a hash function with overly low independence in, e.g.,
 [sketching data structures](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch)
 becomes a *correctness* problem, rather than one of mere performance.
-I find that to be a particularly important consideration in practice
+I find that to be an important consideration in practice because:
-because:

 1. we tend to use statistical sketches when computing the exact ground truth is impractical if not infeasible;